ManuelGehl/molecule_solubility/README.md

 # molecule_solubility

-This project is based on the AqSolDB dataset, which is a curated dataset of chemical compounds with their aqueous solubility and several 2-dimensional descriptors.
+This project is based on the AqSolDB dataset, which is a curated dataset of 9982 chemical compounds with their aqueous solubility and several 2-dimensional descriptors.
 The data was received from the Harvard Dataverse on December 11, 2023 (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OVHAW8).

+Data preprocessing involved removing duplicate names and high molecular weight outliers, categorizing descriptors, and scaling continuous features.
+Feature importance analysis identified key descriptors, with MolLogP being the most influential.
+Multiple regression models were screened and fine-tuned, with Support Vector Regressor, Gradient Boosting, k-Nearest Neighbors, and Multi-Layer Perceptron showing the best performance.
+Ensemble models combining these regressors outperformed individual models, with the stacking regressor achieving the lowest mean absolute error (MAE).
+Error analysis indicated that the model is most accurate for compounds with solubility around -2, but predictions deviate for higher and lower solubilities, suggesting further improvements could be made with a more uniform dataset or specialized models for different solubility ranges.

 ## Dataset Overview